|

 Photograph Collection, 1940-1976

-70 b&w copy prints and 54 negatives
+70 B/W copy prints and 54 negatives

 SWCPC 284

-Consists of photographs of groups of people, cowboys, architecture,
+Consists of photographs of groups of people, cowboys, architecture, cattle,

-cattle, cattle branding, and ranching activities.
+cattle branding, and ranching activities.

-The Pitchfork Ranch, established in 1881, is owned by the Pitchfork Land and Cattle
+The Pitchfork Ranch, established in 1881, is owned by the Pitchfork Land and

-miles west of Guthrie, Texas.
-In the 1990s the ranch raised commercial cross-bred cattle
+headquarters is thirteen miles west of Guthrie, Texas.
+In the 1990s the ranch

-and championship quarter horses.
+raised commercial cross-bred cattle and championship quarter horses.

 Pitchfork Land and Cattle Company